Do you think you have explored Wrocław and its neighbourhood quite well enough?

 Krzeszów Monastery and church are one of the finest examples of baroque architecture not just in Poland but the entire of Europe.
 The church is massive and is a dominating feature in the landscape in Krzeszów village region in Lower Silesia.
 Several pilgrims and tourists flock to this place which is a mere 1.5-hour drive from Wroclaw city.

-If you are an art buff, then you must visit Krzeszów for some immacualte art and craftwork display.
+If you are an art buff, then you must visit Krzeszów for some immaculate art and craftwork display.

 Distance from Wrocław: 103 km, 1 hour 33 minute drive

-The beautiful spa town of Polanica-Zdrój is a quintessential quick escape from Wroclaw.
-The town lies en route Stołowe Mountains as you’d be travelling from Wroclaw.
-Polanica-Zdrój can be perfectly clubbed with your trip to the table mountains for a perfect day trip from Wroclaw.
+The beautiful spa town of Polanica-Zdrój is a quintessential escape from Wroclaw.
+The town lies en route Stołowe Mountains while you’ll be travelling from Wroclaw.
+Polanica-Zdrój can be clubbed with a trip to the table mountains for a perfect day trip from Wroclaw.

-The spa town has a few geysers sprouting from underneath the ground.
-Pijalnia Zdrojowa is the most recognised spot to taste the geyser water which contains quite a few minerals with healing properties.
+The spa town is popular among tourists for its thermal geysers spurting from underneath the ground.
+Pijalnia Zdrojowa is the most recognised spot to taste the geyser water which comprises minerals with healing properties.

-The water, which doesn’t taste nice, is also considered good for the stomach and people around the region come here to take water from the perpetually flowing water source.
-The beautiful streams crisscrossing the city in the central region and colourful birds patrolling the calm waters make it a visual delight for tourists.
-Some cheap and nice eateries around will surely tempt you to try some regional pierogies and doughnuts.
+The water, which doesn’t taste nice at all, is also considered good for the stomach and people around the region visit the place to carry water from the perpetually flowing water source.
+The town has some wonderful streams crisscrossing the city in the central region.
+Colourful birds guarding the calm waters make it a visual delight for tourists.
+Some cheap and nice eateries around will surely tempt you to try regional delicacies like Pierogies and Pączki.

 Distance from Wrocław: 105.4 km, 1 hour 30 minute drive